School of Business

 To register for an Internship for Credit course:

-The Internship for Credit course requires advanced approval from the School of Business Career Development Office.
-Once a student has secured an internship, they must apply for an Internship for Credit on Handshake under the Experiences tab.
+The Internship for Credit course requires approval in advance from the School of Business Career Development Office.
+Once a student has secured an internship, they must apply for an internship for credit on Handshake under the Experiences tab.
 Upon application approval, students are automatically enrolled in the General Business Internship course, SB 488.
 SB 488 is the academic course that must be taken during the same semester (or summer term) in which the student completes their internship.
 To assure flexibility in managing internships and coursework, SB 488 is an online course.
 There is no retroactive credit for prior internships.

 Determination of credit hours: